-In addition, WCER presents three training programs targeted at graduate students.
+In addition, WCER presents two training programs targeted at graduate students.
 The graduate training initiatives at WCER enrich the intellectual environment for graduate students by providing experiences that complement activities provided in students’ home departments.

 - WCER’s Interdisciplinary Training Program, founded in 2005, prepares doctoral scholars for careers in education science.
 The program provides specialized academic, professional and financial supports and field research opportunities for up to 25 graduate fellows every year.